The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/d4da519be64ffcd67f999025412db85097a2d3fafa39805eeb33098a95524193.png

 This way of representing the distribution treats the data as if it is discrete, so each probability mass is stacked up on a single point.
-But birth weight is actually a continuous quantity, so the quantities between the measurements are also possible.
+But birth weight is actually continuous, so the quantities between the measurements are also possible.
 We can represent that possibility by replacing each discrete probability mass with a continuous probability density, like this.

 qs = np.linspace(2, 12, 201)